-The Company incurred a net loss of USD 3.5 million for the year ended 31st December 2015 (2014: USD 19.4 million) and as of that date, the Company's net current liabilities was USD 30.15 million (2014: USD 24.25 million).
-The immediate parent company, OER with the support of the ultimate parent company, Oando plc has indicated that to will continue to provide the Company with financial support to enable it to realise its assets and settle its liabilities as and when due in the normal course of business.
-Accordingly, these financial statements have been prepared on a going concern basis.
+During the year ended December 31 2016, the Company incurred a net loss of US\$ 3.1 million (2015: US\$ 3.5 million) and as of that date, the Company's current liabilities exceeded its total assets by US\$ 25.2 million (2015: US\$ 22 million).

+These events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+However, the directors of Oando Oil Limited, a sister company, have indicated that they will continue to provide the Company with financial support to enable it realise assets and settle its liabilities as and when due in the normal course of business.
+These financial statements do not include any adjustments that would result from the going concern basis of preparation being inappropriate, accordingly, these financial statements have been prepared on a going concern basis.